-Coaches are coming up with tips on how to beat the January blues because in theory we are all feeling rubbish after Christmas, and this is just going to get worse and worse, culminating in the pit of depression on Blue Monday, which this year falls on January 16th if you are interested.
+Coaches are coming up with tips on how to beat the January blues because in theory we are all feeling rubbish after Christmas, and this is just going to get worse and worse, culminating in the pit of depression on Blue Monday, which falls on January 15th in 2018 if you are interested.

 What are the January blues?